-Additionally, the CY 2023 MPFS final rule includes changes to the Quality Payment Program (QPP), to impact 2025 payments.
-The QPP provides two options for Medicare participants: the Merit-Based Incentive Payment System (MIPS) or Advanced Alternative Payment Models (AAPMs).
+Additionally, the CY 2024 MPFS final rule also includes changes to the Quality Payment Program (QPP), which will impact 2026 payments.
+The QPP provides two options for Medicare participants: the Merit- Based Incentive Payment System (MIPS) or Advanced Alternative Payment Models (APMs).
 Nearly all ophthalmologists will continue to participate in the MIPS program since there are very few Advanced APMs available for participation for ophthalmologists.